diku-dk/EventBenchmark/README.md

 docker-compose up
 ```

-Further instructions about Statefun deployment can be found in the following link: [MarketplaceOnStatefun](https://github.com/diku-dk/MarketplaceOnStatefun).
+Further instructions about Online Marketplace Statefun deployment can be found in the following link: [MarketplaceOnStatefun](https://github.com/diku-dk/MarketplaceOnStatefun).

 Finally, the following commands can be used to initialize the benchmark driver.
-The driver interacts with the target platforms (i.e., submit workload), therefore now we can setup an experiment to benchmark one of the target platforms (Orleans or Statefun).
+The driver interacts with the target platforms (i.e., submit workload), therefore now one can setup an experiment to benchmark one of the target platforms.

 For Orleans: